paradisefam/NFT_Marketplace_game_Adicia/README.md

 #### Web App
-User can play this Game on Oasis Emerald Testnet [Web](https://adikia.netlify.app/) <br /> Game with NFT Minting on Oasis Emerald Testnet can be access at [Adicia Oasis](https://adiciaoasis.netlify.app/) <br />
+User can play this Game on Oasis Emerald Testnet [Web](https://adikia.netlify.app/) <br /> Game with NFT Minting on Oasis Mainnet can be access at [Adicia Oasis](https://adicianft.netlify.app/) <br />
 #### Video
 This Puzzle's demonstration video is available at (https://www.youtube.com/watch?v=St6gajbpMg8).
 Web3 Integration is not included in video because of time constraint.<br />
 ### Game Play